 He’s recently compiled a list of “do’s and

 His bottom line, however, is that when it comes to publishing independently, nothing is set in stone.
 So with that in mind, here are a couple of additional pieces of advice to consider, especially for keeping yourself in a good state of mind when entering the wonderful world of independent publishing.

 You will need to decide on how much effort and time you devote to the project.
 If you would like to make a living off of independent publishing (which is still very hard to achieve), then you will need to give it

 There is no magic formula

 Some books take off, others languish.
 Some of your success will depend on conditions out of your hands.
 So, even giving it your all might not be enough.
 Recognizing that we have yet to crack the magic formula of independent publishing is huge.

 Write because you love it

-Kawasaki touches on this a little bit, but I really want to stress that this is the most important part of writing.
+Kawasaki touches on this a little, but I really want to stress that this is the most important part of writing.
 Love the act, even if it hurts sometimes.
-Remember that this is your passion, as well as a possible way to make some money.
+Remember that this is your passion, and a way to make some money.
 Here, I offer a great quote from poet Rainer Maria Rilke on how you

 Go into yourself.
 Find out the reason that commands you to write; see whether it has spread its roots into the very depths of your heart; confess to yourself whether you would have to die if you were forbidden to write.-Rainer Maria Rilke, Letters to a Young Poet